andianao/andianao/README.md

 - ✅ Get into MERN Stack
 - 🔄 Complete Try Hack Me’s free path
 - 🔄 Complete Hack The Box’s free path
-- ⚡ Build custom reverse shells in Rust
+- ⚡ Build custom reverse shells in Rust and Python
 - 🎯 Get into bug bounty and red teaming

 ## 📫 Connect With Me